 With the increased accessibility to the internet, each business sector has expanded at an extreme speed.
-We must be aware of Amazon, Flipkart, YouTube, Instagram, and many more such platforms.
+We must be aware of Amazon, Flipkart, YouTube, Instagram, and many such platforms.
 But have we ever thought about the sole reason behind their success?
-The critical point is hidden behind offering a better customer experience using personalization.
-But now we must have been thinking about how do they work on personalization, right?
-So they usually focus on providing well-personalized content using a novel kind of system called Recommendation Systems.
+The critical point is hidden behind offering a better customer experience with the help of personalization.
+But now we must have been thinking about how they work on personalization?
+Companies use Recommendation Systems to personalize their users/customers better.

-In this blog end-to-end description of Recommender System is presented.
+In this blog, an end-to-end description of the Recommender System is presented.
 This blog answers these mentioned questions in a detailed manner:

-It refers to a kind of system that could predict the future preference based on his/her previous behavior or by focusing on similar users' behavior and could recommend the top items from the available large pool of options.
-In a nutshell, Recommender systems are like salespeople who know us very well and suggest purchasing products based on our history, preferences, and what we like the most.
+It refers to a kind of system that could predict the future preference of users based on their previous behavior or by focusing on similar users' behavior.
+In a nutshell, Recommender systems are like salespeople who know us (our likings and dislikings) very well and suggest products that would attract us the most.

 Traditionally people have to look across each product individually and go through the list of various individual items.
 If a customer searched for a neckband, they would be shown a neckband list from where they would pick one.
-But with the advent of recommender systems in place, they can easily select a neckband.
-They would automatically be shown another similar list of neckbands and a comparison between all the possible combinations, as shown in Figure 2.
+But with the advent in place, now customers automatically be shown another similar list of neckbands and a comparison between all the possible combinations, as shown in Figure 2.
 This gives rise to a better and informed choice for the customer, and as a result, their trust and satisfaction increase with the seller and the platform.

 There are mainly six types of recommender systems based on their working principle.
 Some of the commonly used recommender systems are described below: